Our Team. Dynamic, interdisciplinary, transnational.

 Aya Kachi, Ph.D.

 Aya is an Associate Professor in the Faculty of Business and Economics at the University of Basel (Switzerland).
-She is also a member of SCCER-CREST (Swiss Competence Center for Research in Energy, Society and Transition), serveing as a Lead of the Energy Governance Work Package (2017-2020).
 The overarching goal of her research and teaching is to address better governance of policymaking processes in highly politicized contexts; e.g., in energy and climate policy.
 To this end, she currently works on various projects that analyze stakeholder influence and voters’ knowledge/preference formation in energy and climate policy, using analytical tools from International Political Economy and Public Opinion.
 In addition, she often has a running project or two in Political Methodology, developing and/or applying statistical tools for spatial econometrics, social network analysis, and survival analysis.
 She received her BA and MA degrees in Economics from the University of Tokyo (Japan) and Duke University (USA), respectively, and her PhD in Political Science from the University of Illinois, Urbana-Champaign (USA).